Separation and cut edge in macroscopic clusters for metric graph Gaussian free fields: Introduction

 \subsection{Graph distance between macroscopic clusters}

-As for most discrete stochastic models endowed with spatial structures, constructing the scaling limit usually constitutes a central research objective.
+For most discrete stochastic models endowed with spatial structures, constructing the scaling limit usually constitutes a central research objective.
 Particularly, in the two-dimensional case, the scaling limit of loop clusters (or equivalently, GFF sign clusters) has been established.
-Precisely, in the celebrated work \cite{sheffield2012conformal}, the conformal loop ensembles $\mathrm{CLE}_\kappa$ (where the parameter $\kappa\in (\frac{8}{3},4]$), defined as the boundaries of (continuum) loop clusters in the Brownian loop soup of intensity $\frac{(3\kappa-8)(6-\kappa)}{4\kappa}$, were introduced and shown to consist of loops in the form of Schramm-Loewner Evolution ($\mathrm{SLE}_\kappa$).
-Afterwards, it was proved in \cite{lupu2019convergence} that the boundaries of (discrete) loop clusters on the two-dimensional graphs (including the discrete half-plane and the corresponding metric graph) converge to $\mathrm{CLE}_4$.
-In particular, this together with the property of $\mathrm{CLE}_4$ that every two loops do not touch each other (which follows from the non-crossing property and Property (1) of $\mathrm{CLE}_\kappa$ in \cite[Section 2.2]{sheffield2012conformal}) implies that within a box, the minimal distance between all macroscopic (discrete) loop clusters is macroscopic, as their total number is tight.
+Precisely, in the celebrated work \cite{sheffield2012conformal}, the conformal loop ensembles $\mathrm{CLE}_\kappa$ (where the parameter $\kappa\in (\frac{8}{3},4]$), defined as the boundaries of (continuum) loop clusters in the Brownian loop soup of intensity $\frac{(3\kappa-8)(6-\kappa)}{4\kappa}$, were shown to consist of loops in the form of Schramm-Loewner evolution ($\mathrm{SLE}_\kappa$).
+Afterwards, it was proved in \cite{lupu2019convergence} that for the discrete half-plane and the corresponding metric graph, the boundaries of (discrete) loop clusters converge to $\mathrm{CLE}_4$.
+In particular, this together with the property of $\mathrm{CLE}_4$ that every two loops do not touch each other (which follows from the non-crossing property and Property (1) of $\mathrm{CLE}_\kappa$ in \cite[Section 2.2]{sheffield2012conformal}) implies that within a box, the minimal distance between all macroscopic (discrete) loop clusters is macroscopic.